flatcar/nebraska/README.md

 ## Managing Flatcar updates

-Once you have Nebraska up and running, a common use-case is to manage Flatcar Linux updates.
+Once you have Nebraska up and running, a common use-case is to manage Flatcar Container Linux updates.

-By default, your Flatcar Linux instances use the public servers to get updates, so you have to point them to your Nebraska deployment for it to manage their updates.
+By default, your Flatcar Container Linux instances use the public servers to get updates, so you have to point them to your Nebraska deployment for it to manage their updates.
 The process for doing so is slightly different depending on whether you have existing machines or new ones.

 ### New machines